gidavies/WebAppDevOpsLab/README.md

 <img src="images/L1_10.png" width="624"/>
 8. When the project has been created, click the run button (green arrow) or F5 to build and launch the web application locally.
 <img src="images/L1_11.png" width="624"/>
 9. The web application will launch locally.
 Take a quick look and then close the browser.
-To stop the debug session.
 <img src="images/L1_12.png" width="624"/>
 10. To stop the debug session click the stop button or Shift + F5 in Visual Studio.
 <img src="images/L1_13.png" width="624"/>